Friday, April 1, 2016

 Red & Blue Lenses and the Illusion of Depth

-Back in the day when print publishing was a thing - my grade school used allow us to order age and reading level appropriate books and magazines from Scholastic publishing.
+Back in the day when print publishing was a thing, my grade school used allow us to order age and reading level appropriate books and magazines from Scholastic publishing.
 One of the most popular titles was "Dynamite" - a very splashy magazine for youngsters with lots of colorful illustrations and special pull-out features.

 My favorite feature ever was a pull-out poster of King Kong atop the Empire State Building, swatting at airplanes and looking more menacing than terrifying.
 What made this poster special was that it came with paper goggles with one red and one blue lens so the wearer could enjoy the image in 3D.
 Planes more narrowly escaping the behemoth fingers or the massive primate fangs, it was just a little more exciting when seen through those glasses.

-If you think Obama has ruined this country or that Trump will make it great again, you're as delusional as everyone who thinks Bernie will save us or that Hillary is the most qualified candidate ever to run for president.
+If you think Obama has ruined this country or that Trump will make it great again, you're as delusional as everyone who thinks Bernie will save us or that Hillary was the most qualified candidate ever to run for president.
 I said DELUSIONAL - and I mean YOU.
 Those are all false beliefs and when you propagate them you're not smarter or more sophisticated than the person propagating the opposite belief or opinion, you're the same.

-For some perspective, remember that most of the people who run for President don't become President.
+For perspective, remember most of the people who run for President don't become President.
 This is true of both parties and strictly inevitable for people in third parties or independents.
 One person wins, the rest are actually no closer to becoming President than you or me after it is all over.
 Sure, they're more famous than you for a while, but only a political geek could name more than one or two failed candidacies more than one or two elections ago.

 Very little of what candidates promise comes to pass.
 So little, in fact, as to make the abject terror struck into the hearts of everyone who opposed the election of that person laughable.

 That extremely clever meme you posted that makes the other side out to be murderers, nazi's, Marxists, fascists...etc., actually make you look like an intolerant jackass incapable of seeing two sides of an issue.
-What's worse, you're piling on to the problem of polarization.
+What's worse, you're contributing to the problem of polarization.
 When you see this stuff from friends, the response you need to have is to just STOP - don't "like" it, comment on it or share it!

 No comments: